MHaringa/insurancerating/docs/reference/autoplot.tariff_segments.md

 - confidence:

-  Logical, whether to plot 95% confidence intervals.
-Default = `FALSE`.
+  Logical.
+If `TRUE`, show pointwise 95 percent confidence intervals where finite values are available.

 - color_gam:

-  Color of the fitted GAM line.
-Default = `"steelblue"`.
+  Colour of the fitted GAM line.

 - show_observations:

-  Logical, whether to add observed data points for each level of the risk factor.
-Default = `FALSE`.
+  Logical.
+If `TRUE`, add the aggregated observed experience used for the GAM.

 - color_splits:

-  Color of the vertical split lines.
-Default = `"grey50"`.
+  Colour of the vertical segment boundaries.

 - size_points:

-  Numeric, size of points if `show_observations = TRUE`.
-Default = 1.
+  Numeric point size for observed experience.

 - color_points:

-  Color of observed points.
-Default = `"black"`.
+  Colour for observed experience.

 - rotate_labels:

-  Logical, whether to rotate x-axis labels by 45 degrees.
-Default = `FALSE`.
+  Logical.
+If `TRUE`, rotate x-axis labels by 45 degrees.

 - remove_outliers:

-  Numeric, exclude observations above this value from the plot (helps with extreme outliers).
-Default = `NULL`.
+  Optional single numeric upper display limit for observed points.

 - conf_int: